bryangrimes/test-giant/README.md

-# test-giant
+# Test Giant

-**test-giant** is a Neovim plugin that leverages [vim-test](https://github.com/vim-test/vim-test) and [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to run tests at the current scope (a test method or class) based on your cursor position.
+**testgiant** is a Neovim plugin that leverages [vim-test](https://github.com/vim-test/vim-test) and [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to run tests at the current scope (a test method or class) based on your cursor position.
 It is designed to work primarily with Python test files (by default, those starting with `test_`), and you can configure inclusion and exclusion patterns as needed.
-If a file doesn't match your configured patterns or the language isn't set up, test-giant will defer to vim-test's default behavior.
+If a file doesn't match your configured patterns or the language isn't set up, testgiant will defer to vim-test's default behavior.

 ## Features